 5. What were the circumstances surrounding Wilson’s reelection win in 1916?
 What major challenges did the president face as Europe entered World War I?

-6. What were the steps that lead America to enter World War I?
+6. What were the steps that led America to enter World War I?

 7. After his campaign promise of keeping America out of the war in 1916, how did Wilson garner American support for the war?